GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Approach

-which are approximately gauge-invariant (see Fig.~\ref{fig:diagram}, left).
+where $W_v $ is a learned linear projection of the node features $x_i$, as usual in transformers.
+This ensures attention logits are based on inner products: $e_{ij} = q^\top_i k_j = \tilde\phi^\top_i \tilde\phi_j = K(i,j) + \mathcal{O}(1/\sqrt{r})$, where $K(i,j)=[f(P)f(P)^\top]_{ij}$ is the exactly gauge-invariant kernel from \eqref{eq:kernel_estimator} (see Fig.~\ref{fig:diagram}, left).
 By limiting the embeddings to the query-key computation and not using them as values, we ensure that downstream layers (which operate on node features) cannot access gauge-dependent information.
-Algorithm~\ref{code:fastrp} in Section~\ref{sec:code} explains how we compute graph spectral positional embeddings and Algorithm~\ref{code:gauge_invariant_attention} details the implementation.
+Algorithm~\ref{code:fastrp} in Section~\ref{app:algorithms} gives our specific implementation of the spectral embedding computation (which uses FastRP), and Algorithm~\ref{code:gauge_invariant_attention} details the attention implementation.
+Notice that the softmax in \eqref{eq:attention} is replaced by linear attention in our implementation (see the \textit{Linear Self-Attention} paragraph below).